Also called: Varicella

 Chickenpox is contagious from about 2 days before the rash starts until all the blisters are crusted over.

 Someone with shingles can spread chickenpox (but not shingles) to people who haven't had chickenpox or the vaccine.

 Because chickenpox is so contagious, a child who has it should stay home and rest until the rash is gone and all blisters have dried.
 This usually takes about 1 week.
 If you're unsure about whether your child is ready to return to school, ask your doctor.

 What Problems Can Happen?

-Some people are more at risk for complications from chickenpox, including:
+Some people are more at risk for problems if they're exposed to chickenpox, including:

 - pregnant women

 - newborns born to mothers who had chickenpox

 - kids receiving medicines that suppress the immune system